moreshwarp/new-html-css-projects/README.md

 # HTML and CSS Projects

-"An engaging self-study project designed to enhance HTML and CSS skills through practical exercises and independent learning.
+An engaging self-study project designed to enhance HTML and CSS skills through practical exercises and independent learning.